flxtydc-hue/DC101_HarryPotterMemoryMatchGame_DelaCruzFelicity/README.md

 ------------------
    1.  **Start the Game:** Enter your name in the start menu and click **"Mischief Managed!"**
    2.  **Match the Cards:** Click on any card to flip it.
 Find the matching character to clear them from the board.
-   3.  **Beware the Dementor Attack:** Watch out!
-A **Dementor Attack** can happen—stay focused and clear the board before they drain your time or disrupt your progress.
+   3.  **Dementor Attack:** Be careful!
+When the timer hits 15 seconds remaining, a Dementor Attack will occur, making the game more challenging as you rush to finish.
    4.  **Use your Spellbook:** If you are running out of time, click the **Spellbook** button.
 Use them wisely, as you only get **one charge per spell**.
    5.  **Leaderboard:** Beat the **60-second timer** to see your name on the Top 5 Leaderboard!